Md-Hasnain01/Analyze_Images_with_Azure_AI_vision/README.md

 Set up your environment variables.
 Create a `.env` file in the root directory of the project and add your Azure credentials:

 AI_SERVICE_ENDPOINT= `<your_azure_endpoint>`

 AI_SERVICE_KEY= `<your_azure_key>`

+## Acknowledgments

+Microsoft Azure for providing the Computer Vision API.
+Pillow for image processing.
+Matplotlib for visualizing the results.